Areas of expertise

 London-based fantasy and science fiction; literary London; Victorian literature; scientific romance; the Christmas Book; twentieth-century literature; contemporary literature; Charles Dickens; H. G. Wells; George Orwell; Mervyn Peake; Michael Moorcock; Neil Gaiman; China Miéville.

 Fairy Tales of London: British Urban Fantasy, 1840 to the Present.
-London: Bloomsbury, forthcoming 2020.
-Accepted for publication by Bloomsbury Academic.
+London: Bloomsbury, 2021.
+Published by Bloomsbury Academic.

 Playing with the prism’s light (in Hebrew, 2006).
 Omer, Israel: Fire and Steel Publishers, 2006.
 (Playing with the Prism’s Light is the first Israeli interactive novel to be published in the past two decades.
 Nominated for the Gefen Award for Israeli Fantasy 2007.)